verge-io/docs/docs/public/ProductGuide/IPMI.md

 # IPMI

 IPMI is a universal standard (supported by almost all hardware) for managing and accessing servers.
-It is accessible even when a server is powered off and allows for remotely controlling servers and monitoring hardware status, including things such as temperature, power consumption, voltage, hardware errors, etc. VeregOS integrates with IPMI to provide for remote server power control (power on, power cycle, etc.) and convenient access via the VeregOS user interface.
+It is accessible even when a server is powered off and allows for remotely controlling servers and monitoring hardware status, including things such as temperature, power consumption, voltage, hardware errors, etc. VergeOS integrates with IPMI to provide for remote server power control (power on, power cycle, etc.) and convenient access via the VergeOS user interface.

 > Because IPMI deals with physical hardware, it only applies to host level nodes (not tenant nodes). {.is-info}